 Dr. Fay is the former Chairman of Expro International Group plc, which was sold for £1.8bn to Candover in 2008.
 Dr. Fay is currently Chairman and non-executive director of Stena International Sarl and Brightside Group plc.
 Dr. Fay served as Chairman of the S&SD Committee and a member of the Remuneration and Audit Committees for Anglo-American plc from 1999 to 2010.
 From 1993 to 1998, Dr. Fay was Chairman and Chief Executive of Shell U.K. Limited, a leading integrated oil, gas and chemical company in the UK with a typical net income of £500 million on a turnover of £9 billion per annum, annual CAPEX of £900 million and 7,000 direct staff.
-Dr. Fay retired from the Shell Group plc from 2001 to 2003, senior non-executive director of BAA plc from 1998 to 2006, during which BAA was sold for £10.3 billion to the Ferrovial Consortium, and Chairman of ACBE (Government Advisory Committee on Business and the Environment) from 1999 to 2003 where Dr. Fay championed the launch of the UK's Emission Trading Scheme.
+Dr. Fay retired from the Shell Group in February 1999 after 30 years' service.
+Dr. Fay was non-executive director of The Weir Group plc from 2001 to 2003, senior non-executive director of BAA plc from 1998 to 2006, during which BAA was sold for £10.3 billion to the Ferrovial Consortium, and Chairman of ACBE (Government Advisory Committee on Business and the Environment) from 1999 to 2003 where Dr. Fay championed the launch of the UK's Emission Trading Scheme.
 Educated at Leeds University where he received a BSc and a PhD in civil engineering, Dr. Fay was awarded a CBE in 1999 for services to the gas and oil industry.